ISBN: 978-1-913437-78-7

 Format: Paperback / eBook

-Ian Humphreys lives in West Yorkshire.
-His debut collection Zebra (Nine Arches Press, 2019) was nominated for the Portico Prize.
-He is the editor of Why I Write Poetry (Nine Arches Press, 2021), and the producer and co-editor of After Sylvia (Nine Arches Press, 2022).
-Ian’s work has been highly commended in the Forward Prizes for Poetry and won first prize in the Hamish Canham Prize.
-His poems are widely published in journals, including The Poetry Review and Poetry London, and he has written for the BBC.
+Ian Humphreys’ debut poetry collection Zebra (Nine Arches Press) was nominated for the Portico Prize.
+His second collection,Tormentil won a Royal Society of Literature ‘Literature Matters’ Award while in progress.
+He is the editor of Why I Write Poetry and the producer and co-editor of After Sylvia: Poems and Essays in Celebration of Sylvia Plath, both published by Nine Arches Press.
+In 2023, Ian was appointed Writer in Residence at the Brontë Parsonage Museum.
+He is widely published in journals and anthologies, and has written for the BBC.
 Ian is a fellow of The Complete Works.

 Photograph credit: Sarah Turton